WHAT DID THE ANCIENT RABBIS KNOW?

 Accumulated folk wisdom over many generations about spontaneously aborted fetuses in this period of pregnancy might have informed later prayers.
-But in this phase, it is almost inconceivable that there was any specific biological knowledge about gender morphology since the embryo is smaller than a pea at this point and the presence of both male and female anatomical potentials are minute, almost microscopic, features.
+But in this phase, it is almost inconceivable that there was any specific biological knowledge about gender morphology.
+After all, the embryo is smaller than a pea at this point and the presence of both male and female anatomical potentials are minute, almost microscopic, features.

 As to the sexism, there were few cultures in which this favoritism for male babies wasn’t dominant.
 In many cultures, it still prevails, so the condemnation is anachronistic, a little like condemning Shakespeare because he wasn’t Marxist.

 Furthermore, wouldn’t it have been natural to assume that gender is determined at conception and not at some later time?
-Even posing the question of when sex is determined in the fetus seems like it should have been far beyond the ken of science in the first centuries, let alone pinpointing with pretty good exactitude when the phenomenon occurs.
+Even posing the question of when the sex of the fetus is determined seems like it should have been far beyond the ken of science in the first centuries, let alone pinpointing with pretty good exactitude when the phenomenon occurs.

 In short, the prayer for the gender of the child in the Talmud transcends rational explanation.

 4. Forty days to three months: “Please don’t let the fetus become a sandal!”